IOPConnect

 Register with us to be kept informed on the latest in physics teacher training, training providers and recruitment events.

-Not only do you have a choice on how to train but you also have options on what additional subjects your training will include, such as physics with science and physics with maths.
+You also have options on what additional subjects your training will include, such as physics with science and physics with maths.

 This information applies to you if you're based in England.
 Please see the relevant information if you're based in Scotland, Wales, Northern Ireland or the Republic of Ireland.